-COOLOCE facility at VTT [1], [2] has been used in the past for analysis of debris bed coolability.
-As a pool type facility, it can be used not only for analysis of coolability of different 2D and 3D geometries of the debris bed, but also for investigation of particulate debris spreading.
-However, there is a concern if presence of the vertical heaters and thermocouples can affect spreading of the bed.
+COOLOCE facility at VTT [61], [62] has been used in the past for analysis of debris bed coolability.
+As a pool type facility, it can be used not only for analysis of coolability of different 2D and 3D geometries of the debris bed.